Daymenion/Unified_MathSolver_InteriorDesigner_MusicGenerator_App/README.md

 - Approximately 5 requests per minute
 - Around 50 requests per day

-For more intensive usage, consider upgrading to Hugging Face Pro or implementing your own model hosting.
+For more intensive usage, consider upgrading to Hugging Face Pro, using the local processing option, or implementing your own model hosting.

 ### Testing